vikas-thimmiaha/vikas-thimmiaha/README.md

 I'm @vikas-thimmiaha, a Full Stack Developer at SAP SE from Mannheim, Germany.

-- 🌱 I’m currently learning to develop full stack applications with GenAI use-cases..
+I’m currently learning to develop full stack applications with GenAI use-cases.

 Let's connect and collaborate! 😊
 <!---